JcoProjectTeam/JcoProjectPage/languageSpecification/expand.md

 ## Semantics
 * The `condition` token (see [Base Elements](./notation/baseElements.md)) defines when the unpack operation should be applied.
-* The `id¹` token specifies the array field to be unpacked (must be an array field).
+* The `fieldRef¹` token specifies the array field to be unpacked (must be an array field).
+This can be a simple field reference like `.hobbies` or a nested path like `.user.preferences.tags`.
-* The `id²` token specifies the name of the field in the new document holding the single array value.
+* The `fieldRef²` token specifies the name of the field in the new document holding the single array value.
+This can also be a simple field like `.hobby` or a nested path like `.details.hobby`.
 * Multiple UNPACK clauses can be defined for different conditions and array fields.
 * The optional `(KEEP | DROP) OTHERS` clause works as for the Case Clause to handle documents that don't match any UNPACK condition.
 * For each value in the specified array, a new document is created containing all fields from the source document plus the new field with the single array value.

 ## Examples

+### Example 1: Simple Field Reference
       EXPAND
           UNPACK (.type = "user") ARRAY .hobbies TO .hobby KEEP OTHERS;

+### Example 2: Nested Field References
       EXPAND
-          UNPACK (.category = "product") ARRAY .tags TO .tag UNPACK (.category = "service") ARRAY .features TO .feature DROP OTHERS;
+          UNPACK (.category = "product") ARRAY .details.tags TO .tag UNPACK (.category = "service") ARRAY .info.features.list TO .feature DROP OTHERS;

+### Example 3: Multiple Nested Paths
+      EXPAND
+          UNPACK (.status = "active") ARRAY .user.preferences.languages TO .language KEEP OTHERS;

 ## Issues